 Selected older research highlights can be accessed here.

 We have excellent facilities within the group for the synthesis and characterisation of new materials including state of the art variable temperature powder diffraction facilities.
 We have access to all the facilities of Durham’s superbly equipped Chemistry department and active collaborations with groups specialising in magnetism and conductivity measurements in the Physics Department.
-Follow the links on the left to visit our facilities.

 Information on joining the group is available here.